-If you answered yes to all of the questions above, then the task should most certainly be considered a project milestone.
+If you answered yes to all of the questions above, then you’ve identified a project milestone.
 However, if you have yet to begin the project, it’s important to note that milestones may evolve as the project progresses.
-Just as how details in a project can change, project milestones can change.
+Just as details in a project can change, project milestones can change too.

 Further, milestones will be different for every project depending on its primary objective and details.
 For example, consider two projects for website developments.
 One team might celebrate a milestone after a certain number of webpages are published.
 However, the other team might not consider this same number as a milestone if their webpages are much shorter in length, meaning they can attain that milestone much easier than the first team.
 Every team leader needs to consider the specifics of projects to determine what is worth considering a milestone to avoid labeling too many insignificant events as such.

 Examples of Milestones in Project Management

 Here are a few examples of project milestones you may include in your project plan:

 - Project approval